hangle/Notecard/documents/DesignNotes/notecard.md

             c ....
 </pre>

 <p>Four 'BoxField' instances are created for this card.
-When the card is presented, the first
+When the card is presented, the first <br />
 input field is given focus.
-When '$first' is captured, the focus must shift to the next input field to catpure '$last'.
-And so on until all fields have been entered; at which point, 'InputFocus' sets the 'NEXT' button to orange. </p>
+When '$first' is captured, the focus must shift to the next <br />
+input field to catpure '$last'.
+And so on until all fields have been entered; at which point, <br />
+'InputFocus' sets the 'NEXT' button to orange.   </p>